 d) Now, everyone added in the Default User Listing will require admin approval to check out items.
 Those who aren’t in the Default User Listing can check-in/out items by themselves.

 5. Staff users can only check out assets by scanning them

-a) Have the arbitration set to disabled. b) Visibility should be set to Currently Checked out to Staff Users.c) Configure the limited view from Company Settings –> Policy –> Public QR Code scanning settings.
+a) Set arbitration to ‘Disabled’. b) Ensure Visibility is set to ‘Currently checked out to Staff Users’.c) Configure the limited view from Company Settings –> Policy –> Public QR Code scanning settings.